Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Method

 \textbf{Node Selection.} Starting from a root node, the algorithm recursively selects child nodes according to the chosen selection strategy until a leaf node or an unexpanded node is reached.
 In our implementation, we adopt the Upper Confidence Bound (UCB1~\cite{Auer2002}) strategy.
 Importantly, the root node is not fixed; instead, each node is treated as a root once, aiming to explore a broader range of API combination paths.
 The UCB1~\cite{Auer2002} strategy is defined as follows:

-In the above formula, $n$ denotes the current node, $N(n)$ represents the visit count of node $n$, and $W(n)$ is the total accumulated reward of node $n$.
-In our implementation, the reward for each node is defined as the uncertainty estimation introduced in Section 2.1.
-The term $Q(n) = W(n)/N(n)$ corresponds to the average reward of the node.
-The parameter $c$ is the exploration coefficient, which balances the trade-off between exploration and exploitation. $N_{\text{total}}$ indicates the total visit count of the parent node or the sum of visits of all sibling nodes.
-The value $+\infty$ ensures that unvisited nodes are selected at least once.
+In the formula, $n$ is the current node, $N(n)$ is the visit count of node $n$, and $W(n)$ is its total accumulated reward.
+In our implementation, the reward for each node is the uncertainty estimation from Section 2.1. $Q(n) = W(n)/N(n)$ represents the average reward of the node.
+The parameter $c$ is the exploration coefficient, balancing exploration and exploitation. $N_{\text{total}}$ is the total visit count of the parent node or the sum of all sibling nodes' visits.
+The value $+\infty$ ensures unvisited nodes are selected at least once.

-\textbf{Expansion.} During the expansion step, if the selected leaf node has unvisited neighboring nodes, one of them is randomly chosen and added to the search tree as a new child node.
-This process incrementally grows the tree and allows the algorithm to explore previously unvisited states.
+\textbf{Expansion.} In the expansion step, if the selected leaf node has unvisited neighbors, one is randomly chosen and added as a new child node, expanding the tree and exploring new states.

-\textbf{Simulation.} Following expansion, a simulation is performed starting from the newly expanded node.
-The algorithm generates a random trajectory by repeatedly selecting unvisited successor nodes until a terminal node or a leaf node with no unvisited successors is reached.
-Let the simulated path be denoted as
+\textbf{Simulation.} After expansion, a simulation starts from the newly added node.
+The algorithm randomly selects unvisited successor nodes until a terminal node or a leaf node with no unvisited successors is reached.
+The simulated path is denoted as:

 where $n_0$ is the newly expanded node and $n_T$ is the terminal node.
 The cumulative reward of this path is calculated as:

 where $r(n_t)$ represents the reward of node $n_t$.
 In our implementation, the reward for each node is defined as the uncertainty estimation introduced in Section 2.1.
 This simulation step provides an estimate of the potential value of the newly expanded node, guiding subsequent backpropagation and selection.